Geometric Emergence of Spacetime Scales

 hard

-The Standard Model of particle physics and General Relativity together contain approxi-
+The Standard Model of particle physics and General Relativity contain approximately 25

-The vacuum is a Face-Centered Cubic (FCC) tensor network with coordination
+The vacuum is a Face-Centred Cubic (FCC) tensor network with coordination

 number K = 12, where each bond is a maximally entangled Bell pair.

-Lattice type: Face-Centered Cubic (FCC)—the unique 3D lattice saturating the Kepler
+Lattice type: Face-Centred Cubic (FCC) the unique 3D lattice saturating the

 Coordination number: K = 12 nearest neighbours per node.